Olympics-Rifle passion drives female Kuwaiti shooter

 Erzouqi is seen as especially fortunate with the support she has received in Kuwait, where women can find themselves unwelcome at other sporting clubs or on the receiving end of disapproving comments from more conservative corners of society.

 There are also questions over Kuwait’s participation in the Olympics this year.
-The International Olympic Committee suspended Kuwait in 2010, saying there was evidence of political interference in the Kuwaiti sports movement.
+The International Olympic Committee suspended Kuwait in 2010, saying there was evidence of political interference in the Kuwaiti sports organisations.

-Kuwaiti officials have said they were working with the IOC to resolve the issue in time for the Games and that they expected Erzouqi and her team mates to be able to fly the national flag in London.
+Kuwaiti officials have said they were working with the IOC to solve the issue in time for the Games and that they expected Erzouqi and her teammates to be able to fly the national flag in London.

 But a decision by the IOC at a recent meeting in Quebec means that Kuwaiti competitors could participate under the Olympic flag with the title “Independent Olympic Athlete”.